Actual Tools

 Xps POSIX space: property Z or tab, NL, VT, FF, CR

-Xsp Perl space: property Z or tab, NL, FF, CR
+Xsp Perl space: property Z or tab, NL, VT, FF, CR

 Xwd Perl word: property Xan or underscore